wkhere/stackless/Doc/library/warnings.rst

    this function with an alternative implementation by assigning to ``warnings.showwarning``.
    *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.

-   .. versionchanged:: 2.6
+   .. versionchanged:: 2.7
-      Added the *line* argument.
-Implementations that lack the new argument will trigger a :exc:`DeprecationWarning`.
+      The *line* argument is required to be supported.

 .. function:: formatwarning(message, category, filename, lineno[, line])

    Format a warning the standard way.
 This returns a string which may contain embedded newlines and ends in a newline.  *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`formatwarning` will try to read the line specified by *filename* and *lineno*.

    .. versionchanged:: 2.6
       Added the *line* argument.